zammad/zammad-user-documentation/advanced/search.rst

    :widths: 10, 20

    "state.name:(closed OR open) AND (priority.name:""2 normal"" OR tags:feedback)", "Show every ticket that state is either closed or open and has priority normal or the tag feedback."
-   "state.name:(closed OR open) AND (priority.name:""2 normal"" OR tags:feedback) AND !(*Zammad*)", "This gets the same result as above, expect that we don't want the ticket to contain anything matching to ""Zammad"""
+   "state.name:(closed OR open) AND (priority.name:""2 normal"" OR tags:feedback) AND !(*Zammad*)", "This gets the same result as above, expect that we don't want the ticket to contain anything matching to ""Zammad""."
-   "owner.email:bob@example.net AND state.name:(open OR new)", "Show Tickets from bob@example.net that are either open or new"
+   "owner.email:bob@example.net AND state.name:(open OR new)", "Show tickets from bob@example.net that are either open or new."
    "state.name:pending* AND article_count:[1 TO 5]", "Show everything with any pending state and an article count of 1 to 5."

 Some Ticket Attributes and Their Type